 By the end of the course students will have developed a deeper understanding of:

-▪ The general development of the human brain (prenatal/postnatal development until young adulthood)
+- The general development of the human brain (structural development prenatal and postnatal into young adulthood).

-▪ Differences in the development of the brain regarding language (dyslexia) and mathematics (dyscalculia)
+- Differences in the development of the brain regarding language (especially dyslexia and bilingualism).

 Students will also have become familiar with developmental research and neuroscientific methods.

 At least one 200-level Psychology course.
 It is recommended that the students have an interest in the development of the human brain and cognitive development.
 An interest in scientific research and methods is also recommended.

 Various articles will be used to address the different topics of this course.
 One of the first tasks will cover overall brain development.
 A subsequent task discusses the adolescent brain and the link between the adolescent brain and the development of social cognition.
 The literature lists for these tasks is included hereby.
 The comprehensive literature list is currently under construction.